-The rights of foreigners to own property in the country are in the process of being clarified but all indications are that Kosovo will follow other Balkan countries in granting those rights on the basis of reciprocity.
+The rights of foreigners to own property in the country are in the process of being clarified, but all indications are that Kosovo will follow other Balkan countries in granting those rights based on reciprocity.
 A foreigner can buy property in Kosovo so long as they are citizens of a country that allows Kosovans to own property there.
 Property prices in Kosovo are, as you might expect, low.
-The price per square metre for a city centre apartment in Pristina, the capital of Kosovo is currently running at about €1,100, move away from the centre and this drops to just over €750 m2.
-That’s less than 10% of the current price per square metre in London and less than a sixth of the going rate in Frankfurt.
+The price per square metre for a city centre apartment in Pristina, the capital of Kosovo, is currently running at about €1,100, moving away from the centre, which drops to just over €750 m2.
+That’s less than 10% of London’s current price per square metre and less than a sixth of the going rate in Frankfurt.

 Renting property in Kosovo

 The monthly rent for a three-bedroomed apartment in central Pristina is approximately €440; a one-bedroomed apartment is rather less expensive, around €250.
 Move out of the centre and prices drop to €300 for a large apartment or less than €200 for a small one.
 These prices will not include utilities.

 Cost of utility bills in Kosovo